liuha/PHP-Dijkstras-Port-Mapping/README.md

 Selecting floor and then selecting Start Node and End Node are all you need to do to add or delete an edge.

+- Add new DataPort
+This subpage could help you add a new data port into database.
+Node corresponding to this data port will be create automatically using “floor_portnumber” as its name.